lilab-bcb/pegasus/README.rst

 ====================================
-Single Cell Cloud tools (scCloud)
+Pegasus for Single Cell Analysis
 ====================================

-scCloud is a tool for analyzing transcriptomes of millions of single cells.
+Pegasus is a tool for analyzing transcriptomes of millions of single cells.
 It is a command line tool, a python package and a base for Cloud-based analysis workflows.

 `Read documentation <http://sccloudpy.readthedocs.io>`__